hapax/hapax.github.io/assets/simple-physics.md

 #### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>

-In case pumpkin timepieces aren't your thing, we'll ratchet down the whimsy and investigate the aeorodynamics of spheres.
+In case pumpkin timepieces aren't your thing, we'll ratchet down the whimsy and turn to a more serious subject: the aeorodynamics of spheres.
 In realistic fluids, adjacent layers of flow like to stick together, and will resist *shearing* forces which try to pull them apart.
 This resistance to shearing is called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity).